Who Can Use This Program?

 - At worst, blackouts or seizures

-Here's a silly-sounding suggestion.
 Start this powerful program by strolling along for exactly sixty seconds.
-Before you think it crazy, read on.
-When one is extremely unfit, you know it.
+Before you think it crazy, read on!
+When you are extremely unfit, you know it.
 Even worse, most people's minds tell them that they cannot exercise for long because they will get exhausted or something equally unpleasant.
-The initial minute is to show the monkey mind that you are capable and also start the habit of walking.
-Habit + self-confidence = success.
+The initial minute is to teach the monkey mind that you are capable and this first lap also starts your habit of walking.

 Next, write how you aced that minute like a professional.
-The log book is there to record your progress and help you to keep track of your "program days."
-As such, you are welcome to add personal notes, goals and thoughts.
+The logbook is there to record your progress and help you to keep track of your "program days."
+As such, you are welcome to add personal notes and goals.

 The Next Level

 There it is.
 A program without fireworks or fame.
-Yet, it will foster fitness more consistently than a hyped up DVD or a dramatic regime that cannot be maintained.
-You decide when to add more minutes, when enough is enough.
-Some walkers walk thirty minutes a day, others will walk for hours.
+Yet, it will foster fitness more consistently than a hyped-up DVD or a dramatic regime that cannot be maintained.
+You decide when to add more minutes.
 What time you ultimately choose as your daily limit depends on your goals.
 This program can go from easy (few minutes at a stroll) to very challenging (walking for longer periods or upping the intensity).

 Life can be insanely stressful, complicated and busy.
 During a hectic day, it is easy to postpone healthy habits and relaxing hobbies.
 Don't beat yourself up.
-A guilt trip makes one less likely to give attention to an issue.
+A guilt trip tends to make one less motivated to exercise.

 Who doesn't want quick results?
 The notion of walking weeks before seeing any can be discouraging.
 Here's the thing.
 Slow sticks.
 Any habit that has developed slowly will survive, even in the face of obstacles.
 Short cuts mostly lead back to square one.

 Solution: Gratification can still be a powerful tool.
 Allow yourself small but satisfying rewards.
 Completed your first week?
-Buy some stationary if you like writing or have a bullet journal.
+Buy some stationery if you like writing or have a bullet journal.
 Like plants?
 Reward yourself with a new pot plant or something for the garden.
-For now, turn gratification away from losing weight and use it to make yourself feel good and your environment pretty.
-Don't go for expensive treats that will make the whole thing cost too much.
-Low cost items are perfectly capable of enriching your passions, hobbies and relaxation.

 If you are social or need constant mental stimulation, a quiet walk can be lonely.
 Sometimes you don't feel like distracting yourself with music, the scenery fails to engage you and forget about bringing the dog because he stops to smell every wrapper on the sidewalk.